ARVR Butterfly Strategy

 A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.

-Why this butterfly structure on ARVR specifically: ARVR IV at 71.60% is on the cheap side of its 1-year range, which favors premium-buying structures like a ARVR butterfly, with a market-implied 1-standard-deviation move of approximately 20.53% (roughly $10.37 on the underlying).
+Why this butterfly structure on ARVR specifically: ARVR IV at 210.90% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 60.46% (roughly $23.05 on the underlying).
 The 63-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated ARVR expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on ARVR should anchor to the underlying notional of $50.50 per share and to the trader's directional view on ARVR etf.
+Position sizing on ARVR should anchor to the underlying notional of $38.12 per share and to the trader's directional view on ARVR etf.

 ARVR butterfly setup

-The ARVR butterfly below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With ARVR near $50.50, the first option leg uses a $48.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The ARVR butterfly below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With ARVR at $38.12 on that close, the first option leg uses a $38.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed ARVR chain at a 63-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 ARVR shares for the stock leg in covered calls and collars).

 | Action | Type | Strike / Basis | Premium (est) |